Skip to content

 • Having difficulty with syntax and sequencing words

-• Miscalling words;
+• Miscalling words, for example:

 • using the word “thing” instead of “night”